McTavishLab/extensiphy/README.md

 ### Quick test run
 If you have followed one of the install approaches above, you are now ready to try a test run!
 We'll use the `combo.fas` alignment file as our starting alignment. `combo.fas` can be found in:
 ```
 /extensiphy/testdata/combo.fas
 ```
 When you examine the alignment file with a viewer like [Seaview](http://doua.prabi.fr/software/seaview), you should see something like ![this](tutorial/images/starting_alignment.png?raw=true)

-Either from the docker container, your anaconda env, or from the directory where you installed Extensiphy, run:
+Now, either from the docker container, your anaconda env, or from the directory where you installed Extensiphy, run:

 ```bash
 ./multi_map.sh -a ./testdata/combo.fas -d ./testdata -1 _R1.fq -2 _R2.fq -u PHYLO -o EP_output
 ```
 This is a simple run on three paired end read samples, which are found in the directory `extensiphy/testdata`
 * The `-a` flag provides the path to the existing alignment to update.
+* The `-d` flag provides the path to your directory of fastq files.
 * The `-1` and `-2` flags specify the filename endings for each of the readfiles. (defaults are `_R1.fq` and `_R2.fq` )
 * The `-u` flag specfies what analysis to run.
 Here we are buildinga phylogeny. (default is `ALIGN`, building an alignment only.)
 * The `-o` flag specifies the output directory. (default is `EP_output`)